tmaurice54/tns_embedded_training/Docs/use_renode_robotframework.md

 sysbus LoadELF @path/to/my/project.elf
 ```

-It supported .elf executable but also .out, which is the format we will use in this training.
+It supported .elf executable but also other format as .out.
 Once you have done those steps, you can start youd machine with the command :

 ```sh
 start
 ```

-Now your board is running your code and you can look at/trigger your peripherals by the sysbus.
+Now your board is running your programm and you can look at/trigger your peripherals by the sysbus.

 More information here :
 [Renode Documentation](https://renode.readthedocs.io/)
 [Download Renode](https://github.com/renode/renode/releases/)

+or you can open the renode_basic_tutorial.md wich contains more general informations about renode.

 ## Robot Framework